 - Bamberg — A teensy postcard-esque town about 3 hours away.
 You can see most of the town in a day, but you’ll need to plan carefully since it takes so long to reach.

-Excited to Visit Munich?
+Excited to Visit Munich?!

 Now that I’ve spent over 3,000 words gushing about Munich (gulp), I hope you’re pumped to explore the city!
-There are many more things to see and do in Munich, Germany, but ya girl only had eight days in the city and I never recommend attractions I haven’t personally experienced.

-And if you have any questions about planning a trip to Munich, don’t hesitate to leave me a comment below!
+If you have any questions about planning a trip to Munich, don’t hesitate to leave me a comment below!
 I’m always happy to help out where I can.

 Leave A Reply!